-Plus500 is one of the best trading platforms in the UK forex space, not least because they are publicly listed on the London Stock Exchange.
+Plus500 is one of the best trading platforms in the UK, not least because they are publicly listed on the London Stock Exchange.
 In terms of the number of pairs available, Plus500 hosts more than 60 different forex pairs which can be traded as CFDs.
 Not only this, but their spreads are ultra-tight and trading fees are very competitive.

 Plus500 are also an excellent choice if you like to use a trading platform that is easy to navigate .
 The only caveat that we should note is that the platform is not strong on educational tools.
 Moreover, a lack of daily fundamental analysis is also a slight negative, however in our view this is information that can be obtained independently with ease.
 Check out our Plus500 reviewhttps://insidebitcoins.com/cryptocurrency-exchanges/plus500-review to find out everything you need to know about the exchange.